trevorcampbell/dynamic-means/README.md

 	`learnedLabels1` is the data labels output, and `learnedParams1` is the cluster parameters output.
-	`nRestarts` is the number of random orthogonal matrix initializations Spectral Dynamic Means will try, and `nClusMax` is (intuitively) the maximum number of new clusters expected in each timestep (mathematically, it is essentially the rank approximation to use when doing eigendecompositions).
+	`nRestarts` is the number of random orthogonal matrix initializations Spectral Dynamic Means will try, and `nClusMax` is (intuitively) the maximum number of new clusters expected in each timestep (mathematically, it is the rank approximation to use when doing eigendecompositions).

-6. To cluster another window of data, just call `DynMeans/SpecDynMeans::cluster` again
+6. To cluster another window of data, just call `DynMeans::cluster` and/or `SpecDynMeans::cluster` again
 	<pre>
 	vector&lt;Eigen::Vector2d> dataWindow2;
 	...